YaseenMallick25/YaseenMallick25/README.md

 </p>

-- 👀 I’m interested in Web Programing , SwiftUI and ofcouse gaming XD
+- 👀 I’m interested in iOS Development, SwiftUI, Web Programing and ofcouse Gaming XD
 - 🌱 I’m currently learning many thing and nothing
 - 💞️ I’m looking to collaborate on pretty much anything
 - 📫 How to reach me ... just text me.
+- PS: You can simply pull an issue to get to me if nothing works 😅.

 <!---
 YaseenMallick25/YaseenMallick25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.